Veronelli/librify/README.md

 Librify is an online platform that aims to revolutionize the way people discover, share, and enjoy books.
 It provides a vibrant community for book lovers to connect, explore a vast collection of titles, and engage in discussions.

+### Note
+This project needs to run with docker compose v2

 ## Features

 - **Book Recommendations:** Librify offers personalized book recommendations based on users' reading preferences, allowing them to discover new authors and genres.